trevorius/Fallout-Factions-Tracker/README.md

 This project's architecture and data models are documented to ensure clarity and consistency.

 - **[Database Schema](./docs/schema.md)**: View the detailed database schema, including an entity-relationship diagram and model explanations.
+- **[Organization Template Management](./docs/organization-template-management.md)**: Learn how admins can manage game assets for their organization.

 ## Learn More